What is sports medicine?

 Potential careers for sports medicine graduates include:

-- athletic coach
+- athletic coach for athletes in elite sport

 - performance enhancement specialist